Pep Hamilton

 Biography

-Pep Hamilton was a football coach in the National Football League (NFL) from 2000 until 2016, finishing his career with the Cleveland Browns as their associate head coach-offense.
-Over his fourteen years of coaching his teams compiled a cumulative record of 103-121-0.
+Pep Hamilton was a football coach in the National Football League (NFL) from 2000 to 2022, finishing his career as the offensive coordinator of the Houston Texans.
+Over his sixteen years of coaching his teams compiled a cumulative win/loss record of 110-147-1.

 Table of Contents